Confident Potty Training: A Gentle, Proven Path to Independence

 Learn more about potty training before you expect your child to try it.

-Choose books that have characters who succeed and sometimes struggle to help build emotional resilience.
+Choose books with characters who succeed and sometimes struggle to help build emotional resilience.

-Express your excitement and curiosity about the process, rather than being anxious or resistant.
+Express your excitement and curiosity about the process rather than anxiety or resistance.

 That includes interactive elements such as flaps, textures, or stickers.